waleedhad/AudioMuse-AI-cuda_12.2/README.md

 3.  **Run the similarity search**
     *   Ask the front-end to find the similar track, it will show to you in the table
 4.  **Review and Create:**
-    *   Input a name for the playlist and ask the interface to create it directly on jellyfin.
+    *   Input a name for the playlist and ask the interface to create it directly on Jellyfin or Navidrome.
 That's it!

 ## **Kubernetes Deployment (K3S Example)**

-The Quick Start provided in the `playlist` namespace the following resources:
+The Quick Start provided in the `playlist` namespace the following resources (the same explanetion have sense for both Navidrome and Jellyfin):

 **Pods (Workloads):**
 *   **`audiomuse-ai-worker`**: Runs the background job processors using Redis Queue.
 It's recommended to run a **minimum of 2 replicas** to ensure one worker can handle main tasks while others manage subprocesses, preventing potential stalls.
 You can scale this based on your cluster size and workload (starting from version **v0.4.0-beta** one worker should be able to handle both main and sub tasks, so a minimum of 1 replica is enough)